Tesfaalemh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0 - alisa -> creating a script that ctreats an name :ls value : rm*
+0 - alisa -> creating a script that ctreats an name ls value rm*